How exactly are businesses to move forward in the modern age of technological advances, globalisation, and evolving needs of employees?

 Establishing a robust culture

-Leaders who believe that culture boils down to having a gaming area, in-house gym, and the occasional “team away days” are likely to run into challenges ranging from hiring the right fit for their company, to keeping hold of their top performers.
+Leaders who believe that culture boils down to having a gaming area, in-house gym, good house plan in general and the occasional “team away days” are likely to run into challenges ranging from hiring the right fit for their company, to keeping hold of their top performers.

 As social psychologist Ron Friedman writes, “Given the frequency with which resort-like workplaces are recognised, it’s become easy to assume that to build a great workplace, you need to turn your office into an amusement park.
 Not true.